Initiative: Teto Verde Favela (Green Roof Favela)

 A resident of Parque Arará for twenty-five years, Cassiano has worked in various fields—theater, cinema, music, show production—and describes himself as a”cultural activist.”
 From a young age, he became interested in plant life and felt a connection to nature.
 He is highly knowledgeable about plants, especially their medicinal qualities, and devotes his free time to Green Roof Favela.

 Cassiano’s inspiration for Green Roof Favela stems from models implemented in European countries such as Germany, where the benefits of green roofs are widely recognized.
 Indeed, drawing inspiration from the Scandinavian sod roof model dating back to the Middle Ages, Germany has been a pioneer of green roof technologies since the 1950s in an effort to mitigate the adverse effects of urbanization.

-Cassiano sought to reproduce a similar model in Parque Arará with vegetation adapted to Brazil’s tropical climate—“plants that resist heat.”
-The research and development phase was important: Cassiano experimented with various techniques to achieve the best possible results.
+Cassiano sought out the technical support of Bruno Resende, whose thesis examined the construction of green roofs in Brazil.
+Together, they created a similar model in Parque Arará with vegetation adapted to Brazil’s tropical climate—“plants that resist heat.”
+The research and development phase was important: Cassiano and Resende experimented with various techniques to achieve the best possible results.